withObsrvr/stellarbeat/apps/backend/README.md

 ## Usage

-Every package has a README.md file with more detailed information.
+Every module has a README.md file with more detailed information.

 ### Run dev environment